Everyone likes to know how much something will cost.

 ONE MORE THING:

-If you’re kicking tires, looking for another number to compare someone else’s quote to, please consider simply going with the company who as already invested time and energy into your request, rather than sending people on a wild goose chase.
+If you’re kicking tires, looking for another number to compare someone else’s quote to, please consider simply going with the company who as already invested time and energy addressing your request, rather than sending everyone on a wild goose chase.

-Things can vary substantially – up or down.
-But at least now you have something that will help guide next steps.
-Stop by and say hello!
-We’d love to hear more about what it’ll take to communicate your vision.
+Things can vary substantially – up or down, but at least now you have something that will help guide next steps.
+Stop by and say hello.
+We’d love to hear more about what it’ll take to communicate your vision and add you to the long list of happy clients.

 Give CraneDigital a call for your next marketing animation.
 We can help.